-All students will be assigned a mark for participation in the seminars.
-Your mark will be based on evidence that you are completing the readings each week; and your contribution to and involvement in seminar discussions.
+Engagement in the Discussions each week is required.
+All students will be assigned a mark for participation in the weekly discussions.
+Your mark will be based on evidence that you are completing the readings each week and your contribution to and involvement in the discussion forums.